 It was later on that I learned from reading books on yoga that this was called pranayama breathing, an ancient technique practiced by seekers to attain inner calm, peace and bliss.
 The amazing thing was, if I practiced these patterns of breathing, it would bring in deep stillness and joy.
 I experimented with breathing patterns and being aware of the breath, which helped in attaining inner calm and joy.

 In the last decade, there has been a lot of scientific research on breathing and the effect it has on the mind and body.
 Slowing down the breath activates the parasympathetic nervous system, which in turn calms the body and the mind.
 Calming breath techniques can help in blood pressure reduction, anxiety relief and heal the mind.

-Below you will find a 3 step meditation approach to finding bliss through calming breath meditation.
+Below you will find a 3 different meditation approach to finding peace and balance through calming breath meditation.

 This mindful breathing meditation will help you to connect with your breath.
 It will teach you to be aware of the breath.
 Being aware of the breath calms the mind and helps restore balance.

 Method- Start with a relaxed and comfortable position.
 You can either lie down or sit.

 If you are sitting on a chair or on the floor, try and keep your back straight.